 Ramona Wade MA, LMFT, QMHP

-As owner of WellSpring, Mona is committed to providing space, services, and supervision for the therapists who continue to provide quality care for the people served at WellSpring.
+After many years of providing direct client counseling to individuals, couples, and families, she is no longer accepting new referrals.
+She now serves in the role of management and supervision at WellSpring.
+As the owner of WellSpring, Mona is committed to providing space, services, and support for the therapists who continue to provide quality care for the people receiving services at WellSpring.

 Connie has provided counseling and outreach services in the community for children, youth and families for the past 30 years.
 She has extensive experience in working with children, adolescents and adults experiencing trauma, stress and difficult life challenges.
 Her work within the schools has given her valuable experience in understanding adolescent issues and how they affect family, self-esteem and important decision making skills.